 What is Aldara?

 Aldara is a cream for both men and women.
 It is the brand name for imiquimod, which is the active ingredient contained in the cream.
 Aldara is an immune response modifier.

 What is Aldara used to treat?

 Aldara cream is commonly used in the treatment of genital warts.
 Using this cream makes it less likely that the problem will reoccur.

 Genital warts are small growths and bumps around your genitals or anus.
 They are quite a common and mostly harmless sexually transmitted infection (STI) or viral infection created by the human papillomavirus (HPV).

 How does Aldara work?

-Aldara cream is an immune response modifier which works to eliminate the human papillomavirus (HPV) by helping the body to create defence mechanisms of its own.
+Aldara cream is an immune response modifier that works to eliminate the human papillomavirus (HPV) by helping the body to create defence mechanisms of its own.
 This helps your body to fight the virus by itself by producing cytokines, which prevent the virus's cells from multiplying and spreading the infection.

 Thanks to the imiquimod contained in the cream, your immune system will release chemicals that can kill the virus.
 This should help to eradicate your warts and reduce the likelihood of them returning in the future.